EllenSshi/otus-qa-course-dz3-contextmanager/README.md

 # otus-qa-course-dz3-contextmanager
 This repository is for learning context managers using
 ------------
-To run script for filling result.json file with books and users run script:
+To run script for filling result.json file with books and users use command:
 $ python context_manager.py